kabuhakmeh3/enrollment-tools/README.md

 + Pulling lead datasheets from google
 + Connecting to AWS S3 to access files
 + Writing results and backups to AWS S3 buckets

+Future improvements:

++ Create a module containing re-used functions
++ Eliminate redundancy
++ Hide all paths in keyfiles, load as pickle